metamn/react/content/blog/on-tokens/index.md

 Tokens are the base layer of design systems and component libraries.

-This is where typography, color, scaling, spacing settings goes together with other primitives like background patterns, borders and other decorations.
+This is where typography, color, scaling, spacing, etc. settings goes together with other primitives like backgrounds, icons, borders and other decorations.

 ## Fragmentation

 Everybody rolls their own design system and component library without a common theory behind.

-This led to lack of interoperability between them at basic, token level.
+This leads to lack of interoperability between them.

-While tokens define the same settings, the different naming conventions make them unique.
+Every design system / component library has to be learnt from scratch.
+In spite they offer the same functionality.

-Tokens from a design system are not compatible with tokens from another design system.
+At least the common base&mdash;tokens&mdash;should be the same.

 ## Theme Specification